-Similar to above ground pools, inflatable hot tubs need a good enough barrier to separate your hot tub’s liner to the ground itself.
+Similar to above-ground pools, inflatable hot tubs need a barrier to separate your hot tub’s liner from the ground itself.
 Figuring out the perfect item or material to place under your hot tub can significantly prolong its lifespan.

 After reading this article, you’ll be able to answer the following questions.